tiles-creator/Connected-Component-Project/README.md

  Assignment:  Programming Project 1

  Objective:
- The purpose of this program is to compute the  compute the size of the largest connected component of black pixels in an n × n bitmap B[1 .. n, 1 .. n].
+ The purpose of this program is to compute the size of the largest connected component of black pixels in an n × n bitmap B[1 .. n, 1 .. n].

  Dependencies: